 - 6 ripe tomatoes, peeled deseeded and finely chopped

-- 2 cups of Arroz Dacsa Bahia rice (available for purchase in our online shop)
+- 2 cups of Arroz Dacsa Bahia rice (buy here)

-- 2 tsp Antonio Sotos Sweet Paprika (available for purchase in our online shop)
+- 2 tsp Antonio Sotos Sweet Paprika (buy here)

 - 200g baby peas